astropy/regions/docs/getting_started.rst

 regions, in addition to a `wcs
 <https://docs.astropy.org/en/stable/wcs/wcsapi.html>`_, it is also
-necessary to specify whether or not boundary distortions should be included (capturing the projection effects inherent in projection-to-spherical transformations, or the inverse).
+necessary to specify whether or not boundary distortions should be included (capturing the WCS projection effects inherent in planar-to-spherical transformations, or the inverse).

 Regions also provides a unified interface for reading, writing,